-Although fibroids are benign, they can cause a host of problems in some women because of their size and location.
+Although fibroids are benign, they can still cause many problems in some women due to their size and location.

-Large fibroids can compress other structures within the abdomen and pelvis causing pain and urinary issues.
+Large fibroids can compress other structures within the abdomen and pelvis, consequently causing pain and urinary issues.

 Unfavorably located fibroids can grow close to the uterine canal and cause excessive bleeding, especially during menstruation.